gplaps/ICR2FFB/README.md

 ## Changing Settings

-You can close the app, edit `ffb.ini`, and reopen it while ICR2 is still running.
+You can close the app, edit `ffb.ini`, and reopen it while the game is still running.
 To avoid sudden force application, **pause the game first** before restarting the app.

 ---